 Part of being a great parent is knowing how much love, attention and nourishment is enough.
-The same is true for your trees and shrubs, which brings us to the subject of today’s blog: adequate summer hydration.
+The same is true for your trees and shrubs.
+Follow this helpful advice on how much to water your trees.

 Know When Enough is Enough When it Comes to Watering

 Trees and shrubs need moist soil to thrive.
 Not only do they need water, properly saturated soils make it easier for roots to push through and grow their network.
 It’s more difficult to darn near impossible for a healthy root system to expand if soils are intermittently dry and hard.
 That being said, there is a point where enough is enough when it comes to soil saturation.

 Just as spoiling your kids leads to soft, weak and helpless adults who can’t make their way in the world, overwatering plants causes their roots to become diseased, rotted and mushy.
 Eventually, oversaturated soil will drown the root system altogether.